-Response to Covid-19 – Updates for September 2020 intake: In the London and Birmingham branch campuses this Autumn, we plan to offer the opportunity to engage in some small group face-to-face teaching and other activities in London and Birmingham campuses, continuing to follow social distancing measures as required.
+Response to Covid-19 – Updates for January 2021 intake: In the London and Birmingham branch campuses, we plan to offer the opportunity to engage in some small group face-to-face teaching and other activities in London and Birmingham campuses, continuing to follow social distancing measures as required.
 This will be in addition to live online learning activities.
 Our plans are based on public health advice and robust risk assessments and will be regularly reviewed and updated in that context.
 More information about our response to Covid-19 and FAQs are available here.

 About this course